Medically reviewed by Drugs.com. Last updated on Jan 21, 2022.

 Pharmacologic Class: Monoclonal Antibody

-Natalizumab injection is used to treat patients with relapsing forms of multiple sclerosis (MS), and patients who have not been helped by other medicines.
-This medicine will not cure MS, but may delay physical disability and extend the time between relapses.
+Natalizumab injection is used to treat patients with relapsing forms of multiple sclerosis (MS).
+This medicine will not cure MS, but it may slow some of the disabling effects and decrease the number of flare-ups (relapses) of the disease.

-Natalizumab is also used to treat Crohn's disease (CD) in patients who have not been helped by other medicines.
+Natalizumab injection is also used to treat moderate to severely active Crohn's disease (CD) when other medicines or treatments did not work well.
 This medicine will not cure CD, but may prevent it from occurring again.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: